redpencilio/mu-tunnel/README.md

 The `config.json` file contains the configuration.
 The `cert` folder contains keys and certificates for enabling HTTPS, and the `keys` folder contains the OpenPGP keys for encryption.

+In Docker, mount this folder under the `/config` path.

 ### `config.json` file

 A configuration file contains the following objects and properties: